Roll20/roll20-api-scripts/README.md

 **Limit Your Script's Footprint**

-Include namespaces for your functions and variables, to avoid potential name collisions with other authors.
-Placing your functions and variable inside a unique namespace to your script protects both it, the user, and other community scripts.
+Include namespaces for your functions and variables, to avoid potential conflicts with other authors.
+Placing your functions and variables inside a unique namespace to your script protects both it, the user, and other community scripts.

 Do your best to limit what your script is manipulating at any given moment to achieve it's desired result.
 Add API "!" triggers to turn on and off your script's functionality.
 It is a safe practice to have your script disabled by default.
 Avoid functions that keep aggresive control and manipulation of objects whenever possible.

-namespaces
-limit changing things unnecessarily or controlling things constantly

 License
 =======